Bohumín: Sights

 The oldest monument of Bohumín is the Church of the Nativity of the Virgin Mary in Old Bohumín.
 The church was built in the Gothic style in the 14th century on the site of an old chapel.
 In the second half of the 17th century, the church was extended by two chapels.
 After a fire in 1850, Baroque modifications were made.
 Its current form is the result of reconstruction in 1910–1911.
 Next to the church is a tomb of the Henckel family, former owners of Bohumín.

-The most important landmark of Nový Bohumín is the Catholic Church of Sacred Heart.
-This neo-Gothic church was built in 1892–1894.
-Its appearance is characterized by red unplastered bricks.
+The most important landmark of Nový Bohumín is the Church of the Sacred Heart.
+This Catholic neo-Gothic church was built in 1892–1894.
+Its appearance is characterised by red unplastered bricks.
 The Lutheran church in Nový Bohumín was built in 1900–1901.
 It was also built in the neo-Gothic style and is also protected as a cultural monument.

 A notable building in Nový Bohumín is the town hall.
 It was completed in 1898 and a square was established in front of the building in the same year.
 In 1953, the building was turned into a medical centre.
 Since 2005, part of the municipal office has again been located there.

 The Church of Saint Catherine in Vrbice was built in 1910–1913.
 It is a large historicist church with a tall prismatic tower.

 The Church of Our Lady of Seven Sorrows in Skřečoň is also a historicist building, built in 1912–1924.
 Its part is a chapel, which probably dates from the end of the 19th century.